jwiegley/newartisans/posts/2016-10-27-using-fmap-in-coq.md

 they are `Equal`.

-Also, if you find yourself facing difficulties using `rewrite` with folds, note that in addition to establish a proof that the fold function is `Proper` over its argument and result, you must also show that its computed result is independent of the order of evaluation, since it's not known from the `FMap` interface whether the contents of a map are reordered during insertion or not.
+Also, if you find yourself facing difficulties using `rewrite` with folds, note that in addition to establishing a proof that the fold function is `Proper` for its arguments and result, you must also show that the final result is independent of the order of evaluation, since it's not known from the `FMap` interface whether the contents of a map are reordered during insertion or not.

 ## Abstracting the map implementation

 Often when using maps, it's not necessary to pick an implementation, you just need the map interface over a known key type.
-To do this, you just need to place your code to a module that itself requires and passes along the implementation module:
+To do this, you just need to place your code in a module that itself requires and passes along the implementation module:

     Require Import